-with a phirth of the real terms to real 3.2 Encourage the growth or relocation of industries that generate local tax and employment advantages.
+with a phirture of the second of the second 3.2 Encourage the growth or relocation of industries that generate local tax and employment advantages.

 The commercial activities provided for within the Specific Plan area will greatly help in providing fiscal balance, local tax, and employment opportunities.